-In this post on Understanding the Architecture of .NET Framework, I will explain the layered architecture of the .NET Framework.
+In this post on Understanding the Architecture of the .NET Framework, I will explain the layered architecture of the .NET Framework.
 Basically, .NET is a powerful framework that lets you build software applications on Windows.
-In fact, it has a vast library that makes software development easier and productive on Windows Platform.
+In fact, it has a vast library that makes software development easier and productive on the Windows Platform.
 To emphasize this point, the .NET Framework is primarily used for development in the Windows platform.
 However, it is also available for Linux and Mac OS.

-Let us discuss each layer of the .NET Architecture one by one for Understanding the Architecture of .NET Framework.
+Let us discuss each layer of the .NET Architecture one by one for Understanding the Architecture of the .NET Framework.

 Layer 1 (Language Specific Compilers)

 The first layer of .NET architecture comprises language-specific compilers.
 In general, the framework supports a number of different programming languages.
-Basically, this is the layer that a programmer works with and other lower level layers provide various kinds of functionalities to this layers.
+Basically, this is the layer that a programmer works with and other lower-level layers provide various kinds of functionalities to this layers.
 Therefore, this layer of the framework allows the programmers to write application source code which gets compiled into an intermediate code called MSIL (Microsoft Intermediate Language) code.

 Layer 2 (Common Language Specification)

 .NET Framework supports language interoperability.
 In fact, the source code developed using any of the supported languages is compiled into an intermediate code that follows a common syntax and it allows the code written in any language to be used in another .NET language.
 Basically, the second layer of the framework contains Common Language Specification that provides a common syntax for all languages that this Framework supports.

 Furthermore, if the code is CLS-compliant, other users can refer it for developing different applications in any of the supported languages by the framework.
 For more information on Common Language Specification (CLS) click here.